 In this article I’d like to cover the benefits of Physiotherapy.
-According to The House Clinics who are a Bristol physio clinic in Redland, “It’s a therapeutic approach that uses manual therapy and exercise to help restore the body to a healthy balance and maintain physical functioning of the body’s joints, muscles and ligaments”.
+According to The House Clinics, “It’s a therapeutic approach that uses manual therapy and exercise to help restore the body to a healthy balance and maintain physical functioning of the body’s joints, muscles and ligaments”.

 If you are an avid fan of football (otherwise known as soccer in the US), then you may very well have been watching the European Cup this summer (2016).

 For those of us who enjoy watching football, me included, you may have witnessed a particularly bad foul which resulted in an injury in the final match of the competition.
 After just 25 minutes of the game, Cristiano Rinaldo suffered a knee injury to the complete devastation of the Portuguese fans.
 Despite trying to continue with the match, he eventually relented and had to hobble off.
 You can find out more about the injury itself here.

 Premier League physio suggests Cristiano Ronaldo’s knee injury could be very serious [Tweet]